cpatinof/TidyData/README.md

 4. Column bind all objects: subjects, labels (activities) and features for both train and test sets, and merge both sets to end up with a large data frame that contains all observations and the features of interest.
 5. Check for any missing values.
 6. Use descriptive activity names to name the activities in the data set
 7. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-In this section, the code uses to alternative ways of getting the same result: one with the `reshape` package, and another one with the `dplyr` package.
+In this section, the code uses two alternative ways of getting the same result: one with the `reshape2` package, and another one with the `dplyr` package.
 8. Finally, rename columns to make their labels more descriptive.
 The rename is done by simply re-arranging the order of the terms for each name.

 ## Variable Description & Details